 Confirmation

-• The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.

 ES 2.18 Duct insulation in unconditioned spaces ≥R-10

 Criteria

 Insulate all ducts outside of conditioned spaces (e.g., in unconditioned attics, vented crawlspaces and exterior locations) to R-10 insulation or greater.

+Confirmation

-• The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.

 ES 2.19 Return plenum duct take-off free area is 120% of supply plenum duct take-off free area

 Criteria

 Install all ductwork to provide capacity for at least 20% more return air than supply air for every system.

 Exemptions

 This line item is waived if the duct system is installed per Manual D.

 Example

 A 2-ton system with a 0.09 friction rate has the following flex duct supply take-offs:

 '''

 Two 10" ducts = 570 cfm

 One 8" duct = 160 cfm

 One 6" duct = 75 cfm

 '''

 805 cfm total supply side

 To achieve a return capacity that is at least 120% of the supply capacity, the system would need the following flex duct return take-offs:

 '''

-Two 10" ducts = 570 cfm
+Two 10" ducts = 570 \text{ cfm}

-Two 8" ducts = 320 cfm
+Two 8" ducts = 320 \text{ cfm}

-One 6" duct = 75 cfm
+One 6" duct = 75 \text{ cfm}

 '''

 965 cfm total return side

 Confirmation

-• The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
+The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.

-Energy Efficient Systems - Duct Leakage Test Results
+Duct Leakage Test Results

 ES 3.0 Test duct leakage based on floor area served

 Criteria

-- 1. Leakage to outside $\leq 4\%$ ($\leq 5\%$ if conditioned floor area < 1,200 sq. ft.)
-Duct blaster test result for leakage to outside is equal to or less than 4% of floor area served.
-For units that are less than 1,200 square feet, duct blaster test result for leakage to outside is equal to or less than 5% of floor area served.
+1. Leakage to outside ≤3%

+Duct blaster test result for leakage to outside is equal to or less than 3% of floor area served.

-- 2. Rough-in total leakage ≤10% with air handler or ≤6% without air handler
+2. Rough-in total leakage ≤6% with air handler or ≤6% without air handler

-Duct blaster test result for total leakage at the rough-in stage is equal to or less than 10% of

-floor area served when the air handler is installed, or 6% or less of floor area served when the air

-handler is not installed.
+Duct blaster test result for total leakage at the rough-in stage is equal to or less than 6% of floor area served when the air handler is installed, or 6% or less of floor area served when the air handler is not installed.

+Definitions

-Definitions Duct leakage is calculated using the standard protocol set forth by ASTM for duct pressurization testing at 25 Pascals.
+Duct leakage is calculated using the standard protocol set forth by ASTM for duct pressurization testing at 25 Pascals.

 Duct leakage to outside is defined as the amount of duct leakage that leaves the building envelope and is tested separately from total duct leakage.

 Total duct leakage is defined as the amount of total leakage that leaves the ducts.